skawo/GodMode9-with-Cartridge-Fixer/README.md

 You can hold Y when selecting this option to enable logging.
 Logs are saved to `/gm9/out`.<br>
 You can hold SELECT when selecting this option to make refresh run on EVERY read (not typically recommended).

+The time it takes to restore a cartridge depends on how corrupted it is.
+As long as the "Current hash" value is changing, the program is doing its thing.
+If "Current hash" stops updating, the refresh function has stopped working and the cartridge cannot be saved.

 <b>Credits:</b><br>
 Skawo - Programming<br>
 RoadrunnerWMC - Help<br>